-The UK-CAB is a network for community HIV treatment advocates across the UK that was set up in May 2002.
+The UK Community Advisory Board (UK-CAB) is a network for community HIV treatment advocates across the UK.

-- Develop and strengthen a network of treatment advocates
+- To develop and strengthen a UK network of HIV treatment advocates.

-- Provide expert training on current treatment issues and opportunities to meet with doctors, researchers and pharmaceutical companies
+- To provide expert training on current treatment issues.
+This includes the chance to meet with doctors, researchers and pharmaceutical companies.

-Participation in the UK-CAB is open to HIV-positive people and community advocates.* A valid email account is needed to join.
+It is easy to join the UK-CAB.
+Membership is open to HIV positive people and community advocates who are not directly connected to pharmaceutical companies.
+A working email account is needed to join.

 Individuals join the UK-CAB as members in their own right.
 Many members of the UK-CAB are linked to a wide range of organisations in the UK.
 Members also include advocates that are not linked to organisations, and HIV-positive people who want to use the training offered in the workshops.